brice-morin/ArduPi/WeatherStationFull/README.md

 2. compile and run, as usual

-3. access your data from the REST interface (please also look at the MongoDB tutorial)
+3. access your local data from the REST interface (please also look at the MongoDB tutorial)

+4. access your data in the SensApp server, via the [SensApp-admin](http://sintef-9012.github.io/sensapp-admin/), which you should configure so that it can visualize the data of your SensApp server.

 Useful links:
 -------------------